47degrees/arrow-slides/src/main/arrow-meta.md

    <source src="../css/videos/compil_4.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:
+During resolution your program is type checked, including additional data flow management such as smart casts, kotlin contracts, generic constraints, etc.
+If the compiler reaches this point than your program will successfully finish after code gen.

 ---

 <video data-autoplay>
    <source src="../css/videos/compil_5.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:
+And finally the code can be rendered for the desired platforms.

 ---

 <video data-autoplay>
    <source src="../css/videos/compil_6.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:
+And our program compiled correctly.

 ---